Musical Rhythm Transcription Based on Bayesian Piece-Specific Score Models Capturing Repetitions: Introduction

 \section{Introduction}

-Music transcription is an actively studied but yet unsolved problem in music information processing \cite{Benetos2013,Benetos2019}.
-One of the goals of music transcription is to convert a music performance signal into a human-readable symbolic musical score.
-While recent studies have achieved highly accurate pitch detection \cite{Benetos2015,Sigtia2016,Kelz2016,Hawthorne2018,Wu2019}, it is also necessary to transcribe rhythms in order to obtain symbolic music representation \cite{LonguetHiggins1987,Desain1989,Temperley1999,Cemgil2000,Takeda2002,Raphael2002,Hamanaka2003,Nakamura2016,Nishikimi2016,Nakamura2017,Nakamura2018ICASSP}.
-Since there are many logically possible representations of rhythms (including meaningless one for humans) for a given performance \cite{Cemgil2000}, using a score model that describes prior knowledge about mu-\\sical scores is a key to solve this problem.
-A common approach for music transcription is to integrate a musical score (language) model and a performance/acoustic model to obtain a proper transcription that best fits an input performance signal, similarly to the method of statistical speech recognition.
-More recently, end-to-end approaches have also been attempted \cite{Carvalho2017,Roman2018,Nishikimi2019}, which have been of limited success so far.
+Music transcription is an actively studied but yet unsolved problem in music information processing \cite{Benetos2019,Benetos2013}.
+One of the goals of music transcription is to convert a musical performance signal into a human-readable symbolic musical score.
+While recent studies have achieved highly accurate pitch detection methods \cite{Benetos2015,Hawthorne2018,Wu2019}, it is also necessary to transcribe rhythms in order to obtain symbolic music representations \cite{Cemgil2000,Desain1989,Hamanaka2003,LonguetHiggins1987,Nakamura2018ICASSP,Nakamura2016,Nakamura2017,Nishikimi2016,Raphael2002,Takeda2002,Temperley1999}.
+Since there are many logically possible representations of rhythms (including inappropriate ones for transcription) for a given performance \cite{Cemgil2000}, using a (musical) score model (a.k.a.\ musical language model) that describes the prior knowledge of musical scores is a key to solving this problem.
+Here, we study the problem of the rhythm transcription of monophonic music, which is the task of recognizing score-notated musical rhythms from human-performed MIDI data that contain onset time deviations.
+A rhythm transcription method can also be used as a module of audio-to-score music transcription systems, as studied in \cite{Nakamura2018ICASSP,Nishikimi2016}.

+A common approach for music transcription is to integrate a score model and a performance/acoustic model to obtain a proper transcription that best fits an input performance signal, similar to the statistical speech recognition method \cite{Rabiner1989}.
+This is a top-down approach for describing the generative process of musical performance signals using statistical models, in contrast to bottom-up approaches for extracting features from musical performance signals, such as using ratios of inter-onset intervals \cite{Jacoby2017,Ravignani2018} and using the wavelet transform \cite{Smith2008} to represent rhythmic features.
+A major advantage of the former approach is the potential to utilize statistical machine learning techniques.